 If you change your mind and want to revoke your proxy, you need to notify us in writing.
 Sign a written statement (or have your attorney sign a statement with your written authorization) and send it to:

 Corporate Secretary TransCanada Corporation 450 1st Street S.W.
-Calgary, Alberta T2P 5H1 also give the notice to the Chair of the meeting in person at the meeting.
+Calgary, Alberta T2P 5H1

 Fax: 403.920.2467